salnetx/text_to_speech/README.md

 # text_to_speech
-conver your text into speech
+convert your text into speech